 There are disadvantages too:

-•many doctors believe that radiotherapy is probably a less effective treatment than surgery when compared over long periods of follow up
+•many doctors believe that radiotherapy is probably a less effective treatment than surgery when compared over long periods of follow up but the evidence is not strong

-•side-effects include diarrhoea, and blood in the stools
+•side-effects include diarrhoea, blood in the stools and back passage discomfort

-•erections become weaker over time
+•erections become weaker over time (50-60 in every 100)

-•it is more difficult to use the PSA to determine if the treatment has been successful or not

-•if treatment fails, cryotherapy or surgery is associated with more side-effects such as worse incontinence
+•if treatment fails, cryotherapy, HIFU or surgery is associated with more side-effects such as worse incontinence

 What is brachytherapy?

-Seeds with radiotherapy energy are placed systematically in the prostate under a general anaesthetic.
+Seeds with radiotherapy energy are placed systematically in the whole prostate under a general anaesthetic.
 Patients stay in hospital usually overnight.
 This is done either in one or two stages depending on the set up.

 The advantages are: